Pool Heater Lifespan in Florida: How Long They Last

 Usage Patterns:

-Florida pools typically run heaters 8-10 months per year versus 3-4 months in northern climates.
+Florida pools typically run heaters much longer than northern climates, often 6-10+ months depending on location and temperature preferences.
 This extended usage translates to 2-3 times more operating hours annually, significantly reducing component lifespan.

 Solutions to Maximize Heater Life